jerng/studies/_web/web-storage/README.md

 IDBTransaction.mode
     // "readonly" | "readwrite" |
-    // "versionchange" a.k.a (upgrade transactions)
+    // "versionchange" a.k.a (upgrade transactions) triggered by
+    //  IDBFactory.open()

 IDBTransaction.objectStoreNames
     // returns the DOMStringList